MicrosoftDocs/sdk-api/sdk-api-src/content/shobjidl_core/nn-shobjidl_core-icontextmenu.md

 # IContextMenu interface

 ## -description

 Exposes methods that either create or merge a shortcut menu associated with a Shell object.
+Note that there are several better ways to extend Shell menus.
+For more information, see <a href="/windows/win32/shell/context-menu-handlers">Creating Shortcut Menu Handlers</a>.

 ## -inheritance